apache/spark/docs/sql-performance-tuning.md

 Coalesce hints allows the Spark SQL users to control the number of output files just like the `coalesce`, `repartition` and `repartitionByRange` in Dataset API, they can be used for performance tuning and reducing the number of output files.
 The "COALESCE" hint only has a partition number as a parameter.
-The "REPARTITION" hint has a partition number, columns, or both of them as parameters.
+The "REPARTITION" hint has a partition number, columns, or both of them as parameters or neither of them as parameters.
 The "REPARTITION_BY_RANGE" hint must have column names and a partition number is optional.
-The "COALESCE_PARTITION" hint do not has any parameter.
-It can merge output files by AQE.

     SELECT /*+ COALESCE(3) */ * FROM t
     SELECT /*+ REPARTITION(3) */ * FROM t